 This highly competitive annual award affords a faculty member the opportunity to focus exclusively on research for an entire academic year.
 In addition to two semesters of course release time, recipients are granted a budget of up to $10,000 to pay for travel expenses, equipment, books or other related materials.
 Preference is given to faculty members who have an original proposal for research or creative activity, whose scholarly work is poised for significant growth and who have a carefully designed plan for the use of their release time.
 Upon completion of the fellowship year, the awardee is expected to present a public lecture or presentation to the campus community.

-Dr. Robert A. Daniel Award for Diversity, Inclusion and Social Justice:
+Dr. Robert A. Daniel Award for Racial Justice, Equity, and Inclusion:

 Presidential Award for Distinguished Teaching